niell-ion/crossing-docs/docs/crossing_setup.md

 * Use the provided self-tapping screws and cable clips to mount the lights to the arm.

-* Refer to the WCH Manual for detailed documentation of light installation and reccomended spacing.
+* Refer to the WCH Manual for detailed documentation of light installation and recommended spacing.